 Episode 4: The Fennel's Journal Story

-Lifestyle author Fennel Hudson shares the 21-year history of his Fennel's Journal series of books, explaining how it tracked his journey to contentment and why many people refer to the series as a 'route map to freedom'.
+Lifestyle author Fennel Hudson shares the 21-year history of his Fennel's Journal series of books, explaining why many people refer to the series as a 'route map to freedom'.

 Transcript of The Contented Countryman Podcast